JonathanWilbur/asn1-d/README.md

 - [x] Perform unit tests on the `tagNumber` encoding
 - [x] Check the encoding of `tagNumber` for non-terminating
 - [x] Reconcile `BIT STRING` properties among codecs
+- [x] Definite Long Length Encoding:
+  - BER does not have to encode or decode on the fewest octets
+  - CER MUST encode and decode the fewest octets
+  - DER MUST encode and decode the fewest octets
+- [x] Ensure that length <= 127 is not encoded in long form for CER and DER
 - [ ] Check for:
   - [ ] `TODO`
   - [ ] `FIXME`